• HOME

 1 “dressy” outfit (optional)

-1 pair hiking boots or athletic shoes with decent treads (optional; wear on plane to save room if you bring!)
+1 pair athletic shoes with decent treads (optional; wear on plane to save room in your luggage!)

-3-4 sweaters, fleeces or pullovers (wear one on plane to save room)
+3-4 sweaters, fleeces, sweatshirts or pullovers (wear one on plane to save room)

 6 shirts (or more if you have space)

-1 coat (water-resistant is recommended; wear on plane to save room)
+1 coat (water-resistant/proof is recommended; wear on plane to save room)

 PJs, socks, and undergarments

-Plastic grocery bags for wet or muddy items
+Plastic grocery bags for wet, dirty or muddy items

 1 pair sunglasses

-1 baseball cap/hat and scarf (if weather will be cooler)
+1 hat and scarf (if weather will be cooler)

 1 pair of gloves (if traveling when temperatures will be cool/cold)